Shreyadr09/blog1/README.md

 - Display a list of static blog posts uploaded by the admin.
 - Allow users to view the full content of each blog post.
 - Provide a "Like" button for each blog post that increments the like count when clicked.
 - Offer social media sharing options for each blog post.
+Users should be able to share the blog on platforms such as WhatsApp, Instagram, and Facebook.
+Additionally, there must be an option to copy the link to the blog for easy sharing.
 - Ensure responsive design for an optimal user experience on various devices.

 ## Technologies Used